 Hours of manual review become seconds of plate lookup, with clip references ready for operators, managers, and dispute handling.

-Targage is built for the real pain point: teams wasting hours reviewing recordings to answer simple vehicle-access questions.
-It compresses that effort into a fast search workflow.
+Targage is built around a real pain point: people losing hours scrolling recordings to answer simple vehicle-movement questions.
+The product compresses that work into fast search.

 When surveillance exists, operators can be expected to reconstruct what happened.
 Targage helps turn footage into timestamped evidence instead of a liability trapped inside raw video archives.